SwissDataScienceCenter/renku/docs/admin/index.rst

     2. login with a valid user
     3. create a project
     4. launch a notebook
-  - [TODO] Helm test, integration tests
   - You should be now able to follow "First steps"

 E. Troubleshooting
 ------------------

-If some Renku pods are not starting please check our `Troubleshooting <troubleshooting.html>`_
+If some Renku pods are not starting please check our `Troubleshooting <troubleshooting.html>`_.

-[TODO] make a FAQ page